yashhere/tufte.yashagarwal.in/content/posts/2019-02-17-go-grpc-opa-a-perfect-union-part-2.md

 Now, here one problem arises, how to make sure that the search results will not return any book which the user is not authorized to access.
 We will solve this problem using OPA in the next and last post of this series.

-I hope you liked this post.
+I hope that this post was helpful.
 If you have any doubts or want to say anything else, please comment.
 It will be a great motivation and appreciation for me.

 Thanks for reading.
 Cheers :smile: